freerange/site/soups/weeknotes/week-153.snip.markdown

 &mdash; James A

 [^availabot]: [BERG](http://berglondon.com) have already done some poking around this area with [availabot](http://berglondon.com/projects/availabot/), but I think to work well for us, it needs to require almost no effort from the local team.
 Even changing your IM status might be too much.

+[^lambda]: Here is me on the train up to Scotland [trying to work through one of the simpler parts of his presentation](http://instagr.am/p/ayLd7/).
+It took me about an hour, but it felt great to be mentally stretching again.
+So much of our day-to-day work is ultimately just plumbing libraries together, or thinking about how to write a good test; I forgot how much I enjoyed the abstract.

 [Jason]: /jason-cale
 [Chris]: /chris-roos